More than Pardise itself

 - entitlements including public holidays and leave

 Interesting facts about Queensland for Immigrants

 With an area of 1,727,000 square kilometres, Queensland is the second largest state in Australia.
-The biggest is Western Australia.
-Queensland is nearly five times the size of Japan, seven times the size of Great Britain, and two and a half times the size of Texas.
+While Western Australia is the largest, Queensland is nearly five times the size of Japan, seven times the size of Great Britain, and two and a half times the size of Texas.

 Queensland has five of Australia's eleven World Natural Heritage areas.
 These include the Scenic Rim National Parks, Fraser Island, Riversleigh Fossil Fields, the Wet Tropics (including Daintree National Park), and one of the Wonders of the World—the Great Barrier Reef.

 More than half of Queensland's population lives outside the greater metropolitan area of Brisbane—a large proportion compared with the rest of highly urbanised Australia.

 About one-third of Queenslanders are migrants or the children of migrants.
 Most settlers in Queensland during the 19th century were from Britain and Europe.
 In recent years there has been an increasing number of new settlers from South-East Asia.

 Queensland is home to more than 4 million people.